Audio Palette: A Diffusion Transformer with Multi-Signal Conditioning for Controllable Foley Synthesis: Methodology

-\textbf{Pitch:} The fundamental frequency (\( F_{0}\)) contour is extracted using the CREPE algorithm, a robust deep learning-based pitch tracker[5].

-\textbf{Spectral Centroid:} The per-frame center of mass of the frequency spectrum is computed, serving as a reliable proxy for perceptual brightness.

-\textbf{Timbre:} The spectral shape is captured using the first 13 Mel-Frequency Cepstral Coefficients (MFCCs), a standard feature set in audio processing.

-\textbf{Control Signal Integration:} The extracted time-series signals are concatenated along the feature dimension.
-This combined control tensor is then projected to the DiT's latent channel dimension using a lightweight, trainable linear network.
-The resulting control embeddings are fused with the noise latents $z_t$ at each denoising step via element-wise addition.
-This method, validated by similar approaches[4], injects the acoustic guidance directly into the generative process with minimal architectural modification and computational overhead.
+For a given reference audio, we extract four trajectories that capture complementary aspects of the sound.
+Loudness is computed as a per-frame RMS energy contour.
+Pitch is estimated using CREPE, a deep convolutional pitch tracker that operates directly on the waveform and achieves state-of-the-art monophonic pitch estimation performance [15].
+Spectral centroid is computed as the energy-weighted mean frequency per frame, serving as a proxy for perceptual brightness.
+Timbre is captured via the first 13 MFCCs, a standard representation of spectral shape and widely used in MIR and audio classification [13], [27], [28].

+All signals are computed at a frame rate that is aligned (or resampled) to the VAE latent sequence using linear interpolation.
+The loudness, pitch, and spectral centroid are concatenated into a “dynamic control” tensor, while the MFCC stack forms a “timbre control” tensor.
+Both are concatenated along the feature axis to form a single control tensor, which is passed through a trainable linear projection to match the latent channel dimension of the DiT.
+This low-capacity conditioning head is inspired by Sketch2Sound’s approach of using lightweight linear layers for control injection [14].

+The projected control embeddings are added element-wise to the noisy latents $z_t$ at each denoising step, at the appropriate temporal resolution.
+This direct fusion approach modifies the latent trajectory with minimal architectural change and maintains compatibility with the original DiT design.
+Similar latent-space conditioning has been shown to be effective for controllable synthesis in both image and audio diffusion models [6], [14], [20], [21].

-\subsection{3.3 Parameter-Efficient Fine-Tuning}
+\subsection{Parameter-Efficient Fine-Tuning}

-To adapt the general-purpose Stable Audio Open model for the specialized task of Foley synthesis, we employ an efficient fine-tuning strategy.
+To adapt Stable Audio Open to a specialized Foley synthesis domain, we use parameter-efficient fine-tuning via LoRA [17].
+The goal is to modify the DiT’s behavior while leaving the majority of weights frozen.

-\textbf{Dataset:} We curate a \textasciitilde 150-hour dataset from AudioSet[6], a large-scale collection of human-labeled 10-second YouTube clips.
-Our subset focuses on classes relevant to Foley, such as "Footstep," "GunShot," "Rain," and "DogBark," as identified in resources like the DCASE 2023 Foley synthesis challenge.
+We curate a $\sim$150-hour dataset from AudioSet, a large-scale collection of 10-second YouTube clips annotated with sound event labels [16].
+We select classes that correspond to common Foley categories such as footsteps, impacts, animal sounds, human actions, and environmental noises, guided by the AudioSet ontology and by classes used in DCASE 2023 Foley synthesis tasks [22].
+We retrieve text descriptions based on class labels, tag metadata, and heuristic templates, following similar practices in TTA work [3], [7].

-\textbf{Self-Supervised Training:} The fine-tuning is conducted in a self-supervised manner.
-For each audio-text pair from the dataset, the four control signals are extracted from the audio itself.
-These signals are then used as conditions to guide the model in reconstructing the same audio's latent representation.